sonic-net/sonic-mgmt/docs/testplan/dual_tor/dual_tor_test_plan_action_items.md

     No data plane operations/checks
     """

 def test_tunnel():
     """
+    This test will no longer be planned.
+Explicitly checking encap/decap of tunnel packets is reserved for the orchagent tests.
+Test cases listed in this document will still verify correct tunnel packets.

-    Send encapped server traffic from ToR A to ToR B, and ToR B to ToR A
+    ~~Send encapped server traffic from ToR A to ToR B, and ToR B to ToR A~~

-    Verify that the T1 switch sees the expected IP-in-IP packet, and that each ToR receives the packet
+    ~~Verify that the T1 switch sees the expected IP-in-IP packet, and that each ToR receives the packet~~
     """
 ```